StollerSystem/NationalParksAPI/README.md

 ## Description

 An API application that lets a user access a database of national and state parks.
+Once you have obtained a bearer token (see below), you can add search parameters to narrow down your query, add (POST) new entries, edit (PUT) entries and delete them.

 ## API Documentation